Back to all posts

 Becoming a skilled Ashiatsu therapist requires a significant investment in specialized education that goes far beyond standard massage training.
 Therapists dedicate considerable time and money to learn this advanced modality, mastering the art of using their feet with precision and control.
 Furthermore, the treatment room itself needs to be specially equipped.
 A sturdy, custom-built massage table is necessary to support both the client and the therapist.
 Most importantly, the overhead bar system must be professionally and securely installed, which is a major investment for any studio.
 This combination of advanced skill and specialized equipment is why you won’t find authentic Ashiatsu offered just anywhere.

-The Unique Benefits You’ll Feel
+The Deep Relief and Benefits You’ll Experience

 The real value of an Ashiatsu massage lies in the results.
 The broad, consistent pressure is exceptionally effective at improving circulation, which helps release the deep-seated tension that causes chronic pain and stiffness.
 Many people find Ashiatsu provides the deep tissue relief they crave without the discomfort that can sometimes come from pointed elbows or thumbs.
 Because the therapist’s foot can cover a much larger area, it engages muscles more broadly, encouraging them to lengthen and relax.
 This makes it a fantastic option for anyone with dense muscle tissue, athletes, or those who simply feel that traditional deep tissue massages don’t quite hit the spot.